Mrs Sonia Fonua

 Mālō e lelei!
 My name is Sonia Fonua and I work in the School of Environment, the Faculty of Science.

-One part of my role involves coordinating courses in the School of Environment.
-The other part has a specific focus on enhancing the engagement and academic success of Pacific students in the School of Environment.
+One part of my role involves coordinating courses and teaching in the School of Environment.
+I also have a specific focus on enhancing the engagement and academic success of Pacific students in the School of Environment.

 My teaching philosophy has developed from almost twenty years as an ‘insider’ (educator) in the university system, an experience that has continually highlighted the inequitable outcomes for Māori and Pacific students’ achievement.
 Therefore, my teaching focus foregrounds the needs of Māori and Pacific students in their teaching and learning.
 This approach is also informed by my research focus, which represents the lived experience and voice of my participants, centralising their stories to determine what is needed to make all Tongan (and other Pacific and indigenous) students successful in academic institutions from their perspective.
 These stories inform my practice, design and delivery on my own courses to assist students so their transition to the university environment is as successful as possible.

 Research | Current